tataratat/splinepy/README.md

 physical_coordinates = nurbs.evaluate(queries)
 physical_derivatives = nurbs.derivative(queries, [2, 0])
 ```
-Many of splinepy's multi-query functions can be executed in parallal usiung multithread executions on c++ side.
-For that, set either global flag or pass `nthreads` argument.
+Many of splinepy's multi-query functions can be executed in parallel using multithread executions on c++ side.
+For that, set either the global flag or pass the `nthreads` argument.
 ```python
 p_basis0 = nurbs.basis(queries, nthreads=2)
 # or